mre/mre.github.io.v2/blog/2018-ten-years-of-vim.md

 Here are three concrete examples of how my workflow changed over the years:

-1. In the beginning I used a lot of "number powered movements".
+1. In the beginning, I used a lot of "number powered movements".
 That is, if you have a command like `b`, which goes back one word in the text, you can also say `5b` to go back five words.
 Nowadays I mostly use `/` to move to a matching word because it's quicker.

 2. I don't use arrow keys to move around in text anymore but forced myself to use `h`, `j`, `k`, `l`.
 Many people say that this is faster.
 After trying this for a few years, I don't think that is true (at least for me).
 I now just stick to it out of habit.